rism-digital/rism.info/_posts/en/2022-05/2022-05-19-how-to-cite-rism.md

 [https://opac.rism.info/search?id=450031804&View=rism](https://opac.rism.info/search?id=450031804&View=rism){:blank}

-Note that URLs that appear in your browser's address bar are not stable.
-To create stable URLs for specific searches (such as all pieces by a certain composer), please see “How to link to a record or a search” on the catalog's help page.
+Note that the URLs that appear in your browser's address bar are not stable.
+To create stable URLs for specific searches (such as all pieces by a certain composer), please see []“How to link to a record or a search” on the catalog's help page](https://opac.rism.info/main-menu-/kachelmenu/help#c49){:blank}.

 ### Example
 A citation that follows the _Chicago Manual of Style_ for a printed item in a footnote but incorporates all of the above information would therefore look like this:

 Francesca Caccini, _Il primo libro delle musiche_ (Florence: Zanobi Pignoni, 1618).
 Biblioteca Estense (I-MOe) D.39 (A/I: C 2; [RISM ID no. 990007800](https://opac.rism.info/search?id=990007800&View=rism){:blank}).

-### Cataloging Tools for Libraries
+### Cataloging tools for libraries
-For information about citing RISM records in MARC21 records, please refer to our [RISM for Libraries page under Cataloging Tools](/organization/rism-for-libraries.html#cataloging-tools).
+For information about citing RISM in MARC21 records, please refer to our [RISM for Libraries page under Cataloging Tools](/organization/rism-for-libraries.html#cataloging-tools).
 There you will also find a "Table of RISM Citation Styles" that covers A/I, every volume in the B series, and the online catalog.

 **And for everyone...**
-If you note any errors in a record you would like to cite in a publication, please let us know about it.
+If you note any errors in a record you would like to cite in a publication, [please let us know](/service/feedback.html) and we will correct it.